rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

   teaser: /assets/images/white-nightmare-th.png
 colab:
   enabled: true
 excerpt: "When I was a child, I used to have a recurrent nightmare.
-Now I recreated it using some math voodoo."
+Now I recreated it using math."
 ---

 ## The story